 Mounted exercise needs to be delayed until the hoof wall is grown tightly to nearly the ground.
 Some clinicians recommend two full hoof growth cycles before mounting.
 Additional radiographs are recommended before starting mounted work.
 Long lining, driving, or ponying from another horse can be used to bring up heart rate and intensity when the horse is not ready for mounting.

 Mounted work should start with 10-15 minute walks only, preferably in a straight line and on a soft surface, in boots and pads.
 Be aware of any hesitation or stumbling.
 If you are not relaxed and enjoying yourselves, go back to hand walking and review DDT +E.

 Gradually increase duration.
 Once the horse is comfortable at the walk for 30 minutes, trotting can be introduced.
 Breathing should easily return to normal and heart rate no higher than 70 or 80 bpm.
 Canter should be delayed until normal hoof growth has returned.

-Former IR and PPID laminitics in regular, mounted work often need diet adjustment to fuel them properly.
+Former EMS and PPID laminitics in regular, mounted work often need diet adjustment to fuel them properly.
 Adjustments must be done carefully.
 More information may be found in this section: Feeding Recovered Laminitics.